What is MIPS?

 - Clinical psychologist

-Providers and groups must also exceed the three low-volume threshold criteria in order to be eligible for MIPS participation.
+Providers and groups must also exceed the three low-volume threshold criteria during both determination periods in order to be eligible for MIPS participation.

 Providers and groups are also excluded from MIPS if they enrolled in Medicare for the first time during the performance period, or if they participated significantly in APMs.

-After the conclusion of a determination period, providers may check their QPP participation status and MIPS eligibility using this participation lookup.
+After the conclusion of a determination period, providers may check their QPP participation status and MIPS eligibility using this participation lookup tool.

 What is the low-volume threshold?

-The low-volume threshold is a set of criteria put in place to exclude from MIPS participation those providers who have little-to-no interaction with Medicare beneficiaries (e.g., those in small practices and rural areas), thus reducing their administrative burden.
-The 2019 final rule states that if a provider or group meets at least one of the following criteria during the low-volume threshold determination period, then they are excluded from MIPS:
+The low-volume threshold is a set of criteria that excuses providers who have little-to-no interaction with Medicare beneficiaries from participating in MIPS.
+If a provider or group does not meet all three of the following criteria during both determination periods, then they are not required to participate in MIPS:

-- Billed Medicare for $90,000 or less in Part B allowed charges;
+- Billed Medicare for more than $90,000 in Part B allowed charges;

-- Provided care to 200 or fewer Medicare Part B beneficiaries; and/or
+- Provided care to more than 200 Medicare Part B beneficiaries; and

-- Provided 200 or fewer covered professional services under the Physician Fee Schedule.
+- Provided 200 or more covered professional services under the Physician Fee Schedule.

 According to the final rule, clinicians may determine what counts as a professional service by “calculating one professional claim line with positive allowed charges.”